tovrstra/validation_eem_acks2_reaxff/README.md

 This is work in progress!
 Do not trust the results yet.
 Things to be done:

-- Add a few public domain ffield files.
-- Are parameters correctly read from ffield file?
-Probably not
 - Switch to (less accurate) unit conversions used in ReaxFF.
 - Write unit tests, e.g. for small unit cells.
 - Figure out why constraints on ACKS2 do not give the same result as disabling charge